Laxmi-Dhungel/Instagram-sentiment-analysis/README.md

 **Statistical analysis**

 The pairwise tukeyhsd test was used to determine the statistically significant difference in average scores and sentiments between countries.
 The test was also used to determine significant difference in sentiments for different review scores.
+Further, chisquare test was used to test the association between review scores (Rating) and sentiments.
+The chisquare test was performed using pingouin and the post hoc test was adapted from Chi-square (and post-hoc) tests in Python by neuhofmo (https://neuhofmo.github.io/chi-square-and-post-hoc-in-python/).

 **Results**